Lrdsnow/kfd_offsets/README.md

 # kfd_offsets
 Offsets for KFD

+If you have any issues try messaging me on discord, my username is just as it is on github, lrdsnow

-Thanks to [@P5-2005](https://github.com/P5-2005) for a lot of the offsets
+Thanks to [@P5-2005](https://github.com/P5-2005) for a quite a bit of the offsets

-## How to use?
+## How to use? (arm64e)
 - Run `git clone -b kern-version https://github.com/felix-pb/kfd.git` (or `git clone -b hidedock_hidehomebar https://github.com/lrdsnow/kfd.git` for a simplified kfd)
 - Get the `dynamic_info.h` from this repo for your device and its version
 - replace `kfd/libkfd/info/dynamic_info.h` with the file you just downloaded
 - in `kfd/libkfd/info/static_info.h` change t1sz_boot to 17ull if iPhone 14 or 25ull if not iPhone 14
 - Build!

-- If you have any issues try messaging me on discord, my username is just as it is on github, lrdsnow
+## How to use? (arm64)
+Warning: kfd doesnt work well on arm64 atm and your offsets have to be gotten manually
+- Run `git clone -b arm64 https://github.com/lrdsnow/kfd.git`
+- Get the `dynamic_info.h` from this repo for your device and its version or make one manually
+- replace `kfd/libkfd/info/dynamic_info.h` with the file you just downloaded/made
+- Build!

 ### iPhone Offsets:
 - iPhone 14 Pro Max (iPhone15,3)